smartcatai/ts-client-gen/README.md

 ## Command-line parameters reference
 * `--asm <assemblies>` (or `-a <assemblies>`) - specifies an assembly or list of .net assemblies with asp.net api controllers to generate api client modules for.
 Specify several assemblies using a space delimiter.
 This is a required parameter.
 * `--out-dir <folder>` (or `-o <folder>`) - specifies an output folder for the code generation results.
 * `--cleanup-out-dir` - instructs TSClientGen to clean up all the files from output folder that were not created or updated as the result of the code generation.
 See [Cleaning up output folder contents](#Cleaning-up-output-folder-contents) for details.
 * `--append-i-prefix` - instructs TSClientGen to append I prefix to all the generated interface definitions (e.g. `IRequest` instead of `Request`).
 This is handy in case you want to follow a widespread C# naming conventions for interfaces in your client-side api client modules.
 * `--enum-module <modulename>` - specifies a name for generated module containing all the enums.
 See [Enums](#Enums) for more details on how TSClientGen handles enums.
 * `--string-enums` - instucts TSClientGen to generate string enums instead of default number ones.
 See [TypeScript enums](https://www.typescriptlang.org/docs/handbook/enums.html) for more details on enums in TypeScript and [Enums](#Enums) for more details on how TSClientGen handles enums.
 * `--transport <axios|jquery|fetch|superagent>` -specifies a client-side http request library to use.
 You can specify either `--transport` or `--custom-transport` parameter but not both at the same time.
 * `--custom-transport <modulename>` - specifies a path to custom transport module for performing http requests to server, serving as a replacement for one of the out-of-the-box transport modules.
 Allows for [swapping the client-side http request library](#Swapping-the-client-side-http-request-library).
 Please note that you should specify module path relative to the output folder of the code generation, because this path will be used in imports in generated client modules.
 * `--get-resource-module <modulename>` - specifies a path to custom TypeScript module responsible for retrieving localized strings from client-side localization resources.
 This module should export a function named `getResource` that is used for enum value localizations.
 You have to provide this command-line parameter if you use enum value localization feature (have instances of TSEnumLocalization attributes in your api assemblies).
 See [Expose server-side enum value localizations to client-side codebase](#Expose-server-side-enum-value-localizations-to-client-side-codebase) for more detailed description of this feature and command line parameter.
 * `--loc-lang <languages>` - specifies a comma-separated list of supported localization cultures for application.
 These cultures will be passed down to `CultureInfo.GetCultureInfo` method, so they must represend valid .net culture names.
 Provide this parameter if you use some of the localization features of the TypeScript code generation.
 Please note that in order to generate client-side resources you also have to provide a plugin assembly with the implementation of `IResourceModuleWriterFactory` interface in it.
 See [Expose server-side resources to client-side-codebase](#Expose-server-side-resources-to-client-side-codebase) and [Expose server-side enum value localizations to client-side-codebase](#Expose-server-side-enum-value-localizations-to-client-side-codebase) sections for more details.
 * `--plugins-assembly <assemblypath>` (or `-p <assemblypath>`) - specifies a plugin assembly for customizing and extending the code generation process.
 This assembly should contain a bunch of classes implementing interfaces from `TSClientGen.Extensibility.dll` and marked with [MEF](https://docs.microsoft.com/en-us/dotnet/framework/mef/) `Export` attribute.
 See the section about [customizing TSClientGen with plugins](#Customize-with-a-plugin) for more details on the topic.
+* `--use-api-client-options` - this boolean switch is intended for use together with a custom transport module.
+It allows the generated api client classes to take some custom options on construction and then pass these options down to `request` and `getUrl` methods of the custom transport module to be handled there.
+See [Providing a custom transport module to handle http requests](#Providing-a-custom-transport-module-to-handle-http-requests) for more details.

 ## Basic features